jmarhee/dockvpn/README.md

 certificate.
 This is certainly a terrible idea.
 If someone can get their hands on the configuration on one of your clients, they will be able to connect to your VPN, and you will have to generate new keys.
-Which is, by the way, extremely easy, since each time you `docker run` the OpenVPN image, a new key is created.
+Which is, by the way, extremely easy, since each time you `docker-compose` the OpenVPN compose file, a new key is created.
 If someone steals your configuration file (and key), they will also be able to impersonate the VPN server (if they can also somehow hijack your connection).